lread/sci-test/README.md

    user=> (meta (with-meta [1 2 3] nil))
    ```

-5. CURRENT CHOICE - same as 4 but do the stripping of metadata the API boundary so that I don't have to modify sci.
+5. FORMER CHOICE - same as 4 but do the stripping of metadata the API boundary so that I don't have to modify sci.
 Side
 was re-adding `:line` metadata as a fixup step, I have forked sci to address, will figure out what is going on, and if
 appropriate will submit patch to sci.